Ft. Buhlow DGC Flooding page.

 Buhlow is 23' with the following tentative reference numbers:

 23' Water starts to come out of the ditch in front of the P16 tee box.

 P16 is mostly unplayable and water is moving out into the P17 fairway and around the ramps on te bridge near P15.

-behind the P12 basket, around the G15 Basket and G16 tee box.
+behind the P9 basket, around the G15 and G16 baskets and over the

 26' P9, P15, P16, P17, P18, G3, G13, G15 and G16 are unplayable.